learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 - Set up your local environment for deploying with Render
 - Deploy a basic Rails application to Render
-- Back up and re-deploy our apps' databases

 ## Introduction